A warm baked pain au chocolat pudding makes the ideal dessert for Christmas or Thanksgiving.

 Ingredients

-You can use ordinary granulated sugar if you don't have golden sugar (brown sugar), I just think it adds something extra to this luxurious dessert.
+- Fine golden sugar: You can use white granulated sugar if you don't have golden caster sugar (fine brown sugar), I just think the caramel flavor from the molasses content adds something extra to this luxurious dessert.

-Use unsalted butter for this recipe.
-In fact, I always use unsalted butter as I like to control both the quantity and quality of salt I add to my dishes.
+- Butter: Use unsalted butter for this recipe.
+In fact, I always use unsalted butter as I like to control both the quantity and quality of salt in recipes.

-If you happen to have a vanilla pod you can use this instead, but they are so expensive these days and the essence works just as well.
+- Vanilla extract: If you happen to have a vanilla pod, you can use this instead, but they are so expensive these days, and the essence works just as well.

 Instructions

-Slice each pain au chocolate horizontally into three pieces and arrange them cut side facing up in a lightly greased baking dish.
+- Slice pain au chocolate horizontally into three pieces and arrange them cut side facing up in a lightly greased baking dish.

-Pour the vanilla custard mixture over the pain au chocolat and place it in the fridge to soak for two hours.
+- Pour the vanilla egg custard mixture over the pain au chocolat and place it in the fridge to soak for two hours.

-Preheat the oven to 180 degrees Celsius/350 degrees Fahrenheit.
+- Preheat oven to 180 degrees Celsius/350 degrees Fahrenheit.

-Spread butter across the top of the pain au chocolat dessert and mix the remaining sugar and cinnamon together before sprinkling it on top.
+- Spread butter across the top of the pain au chocolat dessert with a knife, and then sprinkle sugar and cinnamon on top.

-Bake for a further 10 minutes until the top of the pain au chocolat bread pudding is crunchy and the custard mixture is cooked.
+- Bake for a further 10 minutes until the top of the pain au chocolat bread pudding is crunchy and the spiced egg custard mixture is cooked.

-Hint: When you take the pain au chocolat bread pudding out of the oven after 30 minutes, jiggle the dish and check to see how liquid the centre is.
-When the vanilla custard is ready it should be soft but solid and should souffle up slightly around the pain au chocolat.
+When you take the pain au chocolat bread pudding out of the oven after 30 minutes, jiggle the dish and check to see how liquid the center is.
+When the vanilla custard is ready, it should be soft but solid and should souffle up slightly around the pain au chocolat.

 Wine pairing for pain au chocolate pudding

-I serve this pain au chocolate dessert with something sweet but not too heavy.
-A tawny port would work well, an Australian Muscat, Italian Amarone or a Maury red dessert wine would all pair beautifully with this pain au chocolat pudding.
+Pair pain au chocolate dessert with dessert wine, ideally something sweet but not too heavy.
+A tawny port would work well; an Australian Muscat, Italian Amarone, or a Maury red dessert wine would all pair beautifully with this pain au chocolat pudding.

 Variations